spine-tools/SpineOpt.jl/docs/src/tutorial/multi-year_investment.md

 ![image](figs_multi-year/use_economic_rep_milestone.png)

-The values for the parameter `unit_discounted_duration` are shown below.
+The values for the output parameter `unit_discounted_duration` are shown below.
 Note now in 2000, the value becomes 2.79.
 This parameter value acts as a weight taking into account the discount per year and the resolution of the milestone years.
 In order words, now the operation costs for the in-between years have also been included.

 ![image](figs_multi-year/unit_discounted_duration_milestone.png)